juicedata/juicefs/docs/en/guide/gateway.md

 ##### Use the AWS CLI with the AssumeRole API

-1. Start the gateway and create the `foobar` user.
+1. Start the gateway and create a user named `foobar`.

 2. Configure the AWS CLI: